 Why : Mastering the Photographic Writing

-My method for developing a photographic writing to create interesting photographs is divided into five distinct parts:
+My method for developing photographic writing for the creation of interesting images is divided into five distinct parts:

 - To write well photographically, a photographer must already know what one is talking about.

-- To know different ways to express oneself in photo is an asset.
-This is the panoply of tools.
+- Knowing different ways in which to express oneself through photos is an asset.
+It is a toolbox of talents.